 Memorial Regional Health: Make safety a priority this summer

-Summertime brings a time of more freedom and joy for children, but it also brings more worry for parents.
+The summer months bring a time of more freedom and joy for children, but also more worry for parents.

-With so much to do outside in and around Craig, Memorial Regional Health wants to remind parents and youth about how to enjoy the fun activities of summer without getting hurt.
-One of the best ways to prevent injuries is for parents to lead by example to make safety a family effort.
+With so much to do outside in and around Craig, Memorial Regional Health reminds parents and youth about how to enjoy the fun activities of summer without getting hurt.
+One of the best ways to prevent injuries is for parents to lead by example in the push to make safety a family effort.

-Here are some safety tips to protect you from injury during your favorite summertime fun.
+Following are some safety tips to protect you from injury while enjoying your favorite summertime fun.

 Swimming

-Drownings are the leading cause of death for young children ages 1 to 4, according to the Centers for Disease Control and Prevention.
-Swimming lessons are available through the City of Craig's Parks and Recreation Department from July 23 to Aug.
-2. Visit http://www.ci.craig.co.us to register and for more information.
+Drownings are the leading cause of death for children age 1 to 4, according to the Centers for Disease Control and Prevention.
+Swimming lessons are available July 23 through Aug.
+2 through the city of Craig's Parks and Recreation Department.
+Visit ci.craig.co.us for more informaiton or to register.
 Registration ends July 16.

 Recommended Stories For You